What is Falinks Raid Boss? (Mega Concept Discussion)

 - Rock

-- Add a Mega Pokémon to boost team damage
+- Bring at least one Mega Pokémon to boost overall damage

-- Dodge charged moves if your team is fragile
+- Dodge charged attacks only if your Pokémon are fragile

 Resistance — Falinks (Mega Raid)